Orion-AI-Lab/orion-ai-lab.github.io/content/authors/vasileios-botsos/_index.md

   - Core team
 ---

-Vasileios Botsos holds a B.Sc. in Informatics and Telematics from Harokopio University of Athens, with previous experience in spatiotemporal data classification focused on analyzing and classifying ship trajectories and trajectories in urban environments.
-Currently, as a Machine Learning Researcher at Orion Lab, Vasileios is working on onboard processing for fire, smoke, and cloud detection.
+Vasileios Botsos holds a BSc in Informatics and Telematics from  the Harokopio University of Athens and is currently pursuing a MSc in Data Science and Machine Learning at the National Technical University of Athens.
+He has previous experience in spatiotemporal data classification focused on analyzing and classifying ship trajectories and trajectories in urban environments.
+He is currently a Machine Learning Researcher at Orion Lab, focusing on inference at the edge for cloud segmentation.